nkdAgility/NKDAgility.com/site/content/resources/videos/youtube/fcOSewXez3I/index.md

 ---
 title: How is technology like AI changing the world we work in?
-description: Over the past 150 years, there have been significant periods of rapid change as a new technology is adopted and deployed into our work environments.
+description: Discover how AI and technology are transforming our work environments and why embracing these changes is essential for future success.
 date: 2023-07-05T14:49:20Z
 videoId: fcOSewXez3I
 url: /resources/videos/:slug